hitzhangjie/golang-debugger-book/README.md

 - How do to debug in modern software development
 - And much more

-Special thanks to [delve](https://github.com/go-delve/delve) and its author [derek parker](https://twitter.com/derkthedaring?lang=en), contributor [aarzilli](https://github.com/aarzilli), along with all contributors.
+Special thanks to [delve](https://github.com/go-delve/delve) and its author [derek parker](https://twitter.com/derkthedaring?lang=en), maintainer [aarzilli](https://github.com/aarzilli), along with all contributors.
 Their work has been instrumental in my learning journey, and I'm excited to share this knowledge with developers interested in debugging.

 Developing a symbolic debugger requires a deep understanding of: